 Key Initiatives

-6Establish a health workforce data clearinghouse for rural provider recruitment and monitoring
+7Establish a rural health workforce data clearinghouse for recruitment and outcomes monitoring.

-7Issue competitive subawards to local and regional partners for transformative projects in workforce, care access, HIT, and nutrition
+8Issue competitive subawards to local and regional organizations for workforce, care access, technology, and nutrition infrastructure projects.

 Health Priority